National Award Winning Charger R/T 440 6 Pack Dana 60

 * First Place at the 2009 AACA Annual Grand National Meet

-As a nod to all of our friends who are staunch authenticity buffs, the sale of this clean Chrysler cruiser includes an original broadcast sheet and an owner's manual.
+As a nod to all of our friends who are staunch authenticity buffs, the sale of this clean Chrysler cruiser includes an original broadcast sheet and an original owner's manual.

 With a highly detailed restoration that was completed by expert builders, this awesome Charger is about as close to original as a restored car can get.
 It's fast, comfortable, stylish, and when you take a minute to look at the quality of its workmanship, you realize that the cost of restoring it to this level is about twice what it takes to drive it out of our RK Motors Charlotte showroom.
 If you're in the market for some old school, investment grade muscle that will gain value for years to come, it's time to stop reading and pick up the phone!